The BLE SensorTag (blessTags) application

 - Accelerometer mouse module allows you to replace the mouse with a SensorTag.
 The SensorTag can move the cursor on the screen and to replace the two mouse buttons with the buttons of the SensorTag.

 - These applications use one or more sensors from a SensorTag to achieve a concrete, fully functional and useful application (hardware + software).

-- the software also gives the possibility to interrogate different types of unknown BLE devices - in order to be able to obtain the complete GATT attribute table for those particular unknown BLE devices.
+- interrogate different types of unknown BLE devices - in order to be able to obtain the complete GATT attribute table for those particular unknown BLE devices.

-- to obtain the optimal Kalman filter parameters having as a source: (A) the MPU-9250 Inertial Measurement Unit (IMU) – for CC2650 SensorTag or (B) IMU-3000 (gyroscope sensor) and KXTJ9 (acceleration sensor) – in the case of CC2541 SensorTag.
+- obtain the optimal Kalman filter parameters having as a source: (a) the MPU-9250 Inertial Measurement Unit (IMU) – for CC2650 SensorTag or (b) IMU-3000 (gyroscope sensor) and KXTJ9 (acceleration sensor) – in the case of CC2541 SensorTag.

 This application, blessTags (BLE SensorTags) application, can be downloaded from the Windows Store Apps: https://www.microsoft.com/store/apps/9p054xsjjr1n.

-In the following a film is presented the basic features of the application - set, communicate, use and display the information from the sensors embedded on a specific SensorTag.
-Other features (the working with unknown BLE device, tuning a Kalmanfilter, gadgets etc.) will be presented in subsequent postings and movies.
+In the following film is presented the basic features of the application - set, communicate, use and display the information from the sensors embedded on a specific SensorTag.
+Other features (the working with unknown BLE device, tuning a Kalman filter, gadgets etc.) are presented in subsequent postings and movies.